Evidence of superfluidity in a dipolar supersolid from non-classical rotational inertia

+We note that the scissors mode is analogous to the helium torsion oscillators because both detect NCRI via the oscillation frequency~\cite{12,13,14,15}, although there are some differences.
+In the scissors mode, all atoms experience the restoring force from the trap, so there are no elastic effects to consider~\cite{14}.
+A finite deformation $\beta$ is clearly necessary for the scissors mode, whereas torsion oscillators are normally symmetric, although macroscopic deformations can be taken into account with the same formalism~\cite{33,34} and a related tortuosity effect is present for superfluids in porous media~\cite{12}.

 Let us now turn to the experimental results.
-Fig.~\ref{fig1}B-E summarize the scissors measurements in the BEC and supersolid regimes.
+Figures~\ref{fig1}B-E, summarize the scissors measurements in the BEC and supersolid regimes.
 The 2D density distributions are imaged after a free expansion of the system, representing effective momentum distributions.
 They are fitted to extract the angle $\theta'$ in the laboratory frame for various observation times $t$.
-The resulting data for $\theta'(t)$ are fitted with a sinusoid to measure $\omega_{sc}$ \cite{29}.
+The resulting data for $\theta'$ are fitted with a sinusoid to measure $\omega_{sc}$ \cite{29}.
 Both BEC and supersolid regimes feature single-frequency oscillations, as expected for weakly-interacting superfluids \cite{24}.
-We have checked that a thermal sample features instead a two-frequency oscillation~\cite{29}, excluding the classical hydrodynamic behavior seen in strongly-interacting systems~\cite{24,34}.
+We have checked that a thermal sample features instead a two-frequency oscillation, as expected for a weakly interacting system~\cite{29}.

-To avoid perturbations due to other collective modes~\cite{29}, we employ two different excitation techniques for the BEC and the supersolid regimes, which result in a lower amplitude of the scissors mode for the supersolid, see Fig.~\ref{fig1}D-E. The accuracy in the determination of the scissors frequency in that regime is limited also by the finite lifetime of the supersolid~\cite{18}.
+To avoid perturbations caused by other collective modes ~\cite{29}, we employ two different excitation techniques for the BEC and the supersolid regimes, which result in a lower amplitude of the scissors mode for the supersolid, see Figs.~\ref{fig1}D-E. The accuracy in the determination of the scissors frequency in that regime is limited also by the finite lifetime of the supersolid~\cite{18}.